GeekHomeInside/hugo-demo/README.md

 # hugo-demo
-Hugo Demo Site with meghna-hugo themes and deploy by CircleCI
+Demo for Site build with Hugo framework and Auto-deploy With Gitlab-CI